 Know more what is whiplash and how does it happen.

-Steps to File a Successful Whiplash Claim After A Car Crash
+Steps to Build a Successful Whiplash Claim After A Car Crash

 In North Carolina, drivers whose actions result in car crashes and injuries can be held legally liable for any harm they cause.
 The North Carolina Department of Insurance (NCDOI) advises that, in the event of an accident, drivers should do the following: